 - Roll out the dough for the bottom pie crust and place it in the pie dish.

-- Pour the apple mixture into the pie crust, mounding them slightly in the middle.
+- Pour the filling into the pie crust, mounding them slightly in the middle.

 - Brush the top of the pie with a beaten egg or cream and sprinkle sugar on top.
 Cut several vent holes into the top crust if you do not have a lattice top.